-Note:

-That a transmission of a temperature every 15 minutes is a periodical transmission.
+Note: Transmission of a temperature every 15 minutes is a periodical transmission.
 However, most periodic intervals in communication for automation are rather short.
 The transmission is started once and continues unless a stop command is provided [3].

-Determinism refers to whether the delay between transmission of a message and receipt of the message at the destination address is stable (within bounds).
-Usually, communication is called deterministic if it is bounded by a given threshold for the latency/transmission time [3].
+Determinism refers to whether the delay between transmission of a packet and receipt of the packet at the destination address is stable (within bounds).
+Usually, communication is called deterministic if it is bounded by a given threshold for the latency/transit time [3].

-It should be noted that a network slice could support multiple periodicities.
+It should be noted that multiple periodicities could be supported.
 It is then a matter of resource scheduling and the identification of the different packets in order to treat them in a way to not disturb their periodicity.

-This attribute should not be mixed up with periodic communication demand in which periodically a specific amount of date (not only a single packet) needs to be transmitted.
-Hence, there is no periodicity between the single data packets but there is a periodicity between activities of a customer or device.
+This attribute should not be mixed up with periodic communication demand in which periodically a specific amount of data (not only a single packet) needs to be transmitted.
+Hence, there is no periodicity between individualdata packets but there is a periodicity between activities of a customer or device.

-(R)AN/TN/CN (Radio Access Network/transit Network/Core Network) may use this attribute to optimize the scheduling and performance.
+(R)AN/TN/CN (Radio Access Network/Transport Network/Core Network) may use this attribute to optimize the scheduling and performance.